khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 (_Trans._ O Allāh, make me one of those who constantly repents to You and of those who purify themselves.)
 [Declared as _ṣaḥīḥ_ by al-Albānī].

-58. Abū Saʿīd al-Khudrī !p[him] said, “The Emissary of Allāh BPBUH said,
+58. Abū Saʿīd al-Khudrī BP_HIM said, “The Emissary of Allāh BPBUH said,

 ‘Whoever makes _wuḍū_ then says upon finishing the _wuḍū_,